nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 ## Account-level Commands
+Account-Level commands involves managing the different accounts in the app.

 ### Add new Account: `newacc`
-If you wish to separate your expenses and revenues for another purpose, you can create a new account with this command.
+You can create a new account to manage a different set of entries with this command.
 Once the account is created, you can check it via [`listacc`](#listing-accounts-you-have-listacc) or switch to it via [`switchacc`](#switching-accounts-switchacc).

 Format: `newacc n/NAME`